-Role of the CFSN Coordinator
+Role of the CFSN Support Coordinator

-- The CFSN Coordinator will coordinate the CFSN meetings in conjunction with the CFSN Chair to support the delivery of a child focused responses to high risk and very high-risk child protection concerns across the broader child protection system - The CFSN Coordinator will identify the most appropriate agency for providing a case management role and assist with coordinated cross-agency care planning for identified cases to complement, rather than duplicate service responses to families - The CFSN Coordinator will provide the administrative service response in partnership with the chair and relevant CFSN agency representatives who are working with infants, children, young people, and their families - The CFSN Coordinator will prepare and manage CFSN files and documentation, meeting agendas and minutes (actions), whilst maintaining high quality case notes and recording, and undertake regular case reviews and file audits, in accordance with guidelines, policies and practices - The CFSN Coordinator will continue to maintain and develop skills and expertise in social work practices and contribute to case discussions where a high level of expertise is required for complex cases at the CFSN meetings, that assists CFSN Chairs and out of session conversations and follow-up, when required
+- The CFSN Support Coordinator will coordinate the CFSN meetings in conjunction with the CFSN Chair to support the delivery of a child focused responses to high risk and very high-risk child protection concerns across the broader child protection system. - The CFSN Support Coordinator will provide the administrative service response in partnership with the chair and relevant CFSN agency representatives who are working with infants, children, young people, and their families. - The CFSN Support Coordinator will manage CFSN files and documentation, meeting agendas and minutes (actions), whilst maintaining high quality case notes and recording, and undertake regular case reviews and file audits, in accordance with guidelines, policies and practices. - The CFSN Support Coordinator will continue to maintain and develop skills and expertise in social work practices to contribute to case discussion at the CFSN meeting to assist CFSN Chairs and out of session conversations and follow-up, when required.